jaroslavdusek1/guess_game/README.md

 Frontend (TypeScript): TypeScript offers strong typing, which helps prevent errors it's a good choice for modern frontend development.

 ### Build on
-_Build on MacOS Ventura 13.6 and tested Kali Linux Purple 2024.2_
+_Build on MacOS Ventura 13.6 and tested on Kali Linux Purple 2024.2_

 ## Prerequisites
 It is expected to be tested on a freshly installed Ubuntu 22.04 system.